Last updated on September 24th, 2023 at 12:53 am

 This post may contain affiliate links meaning I might earn a small commission if you click on the link to make a purchase but it doesn’t cost you anything.
 Thanks for your support!

-The Oath of Love is a love story between Lin Zhi Xiao, a university student that plays the cello.
+The Oath of Love is a love story between Lin Zhi Xiao, a university student who plays the cello.
 Her world comes to a stop when she finds out her father has cancer.
-Through her dad, she meets Dr. Gu Wei, who is her father’s doctor.
-They slowly fall in love and enter into a relationship despite the 10 year age gap.
+Through her dad, she meets Dr. Gu Wei, her father’s doctor.
+They slowly fall in love and enter into a relationship despite the 10-year age gap.

 The female lead is actress Yang Zi and she plays Lin Zhi Xiao, a 21 year old.
-Yang Zi does have a cuter young-looking face so it works.
+In reality, Yang Zi was about 27 or 28 years old when she filmed this show but she does have a young-looking face so it works.